piyush-garg/fabric8-build-team-wiki/Papercuts.md

 ### 12. Our own CD story needs to improve

 Updating an image is such a manual process.
 The irony.
-LOL.
+We have the worst CI/CD story for a CI/CD platform.

 ### 13. Tests